-If you have psoriasis -- a long-term skin condition that creates thick patches of itchy, red, white, or silvery skin -- you could get psoriatic arthritis.
-With psoriasis, your body's immune system goes into overdrive, causing inflammation of your skin.
-With psoriatic arthritis, it also attacks your joints, making them inflamed and stiff.
-Getting diagnosed early can help you prevent or limit joint damage.
+When you have psoriasis -- a condition that makes thick patches of itchy red, white, or silvery skin -- you could get psoriatic arthritis, too.
+The inflammation of your skin comes from your body's immune system going haywire.
+Your immune system might also attack your joints, making them swollen and stiff.
+An early diagnosis can prevent or limit the damage.

-The causes of psoriatic arthritis aren't exactly known.
+We don't know exactly what causes it.
 It's most likely passed on in families.
-About 40% of people who have psoriatic arthritis have a close relative with psoriasis or arthritis.
-Infections like strep throat also have been linked to psoriasis.
+About 40% of people with the condition have a close relative who has joint or skin problems, too.
+Infections like strep throat may also have some links to psoriasis.

 Eye redness and pain

-An arthritis specialist (rheumatologist) can diagnose psoriatic arthritis and treat it early to slow the disease and limit damage to your joints.
-She will examine your joints and skin, looking for swelling, pain, and nail changes.
+An arthritis specialist called a rheumatologist can diagnose psoriatic arthritis and recommend a treatment.
+They'll look at your joints and skin for any swelling, pain, or nail changes.
 Your doctor may also order X-rays, MRIs, ultrasounds, or CT scans to check for joint damage.
-Blood, joint fluid, or skin samples can rule out other forms of arthritis.
+Blood, joint fluid, and skin samples can rule out other forms of arthritis.

-Try heat and cold therapy to relieve pain.
-Soak in a bath, take a shower, or use a hot pack to relax your aching muscles and relieve soreness.
-Apply a bag of ice or frozen vegetables wrapped in a towel to numb a joint and reduce swelling.
+Try heat and cold to relieve pain.
+Soak in a warm bath, take a shower, or use a hot pack to relax your aching muscles and relieve soreness.
+Apply a bag of ice or frozen vegetables wrapped in a towel to numb a joint and relieve swelling.

-About one-third of people with psoriatic arthritis have a mild form of the disease that stays stable over time.
-Others need long-term treatment for more severe symptoms.
-Treatment has come a long way, and even severe psoriatic arthritis doesn't have to be disabling.
-Pro golfer Phil Mickelson (a spokesman for the drug Enbrel) credits an early diagnosis and good treatment to helping him overcome near-crippling pain and stay in the game.
+About a third of people with psoriatic arthritis have a mild form that doesn't change over time.
+Others need long-term treatment for their symptoms.
+Even severe psoriatic arthritis doesn't have to be disabling, though.
+Pro golfer Phil Mickelson (a spokesman for the drug Enbrel) credits an early diagnosis and good treatment with helping him overcome near-crippling pain to stay in the game.

 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional medical advice, diagnosis or treatment and should not be relied on to make decisions about your health.
 Never ignore professional medical advice in seeking treatment because of something you have read on the WebMD Site.
 If you think you may have a medical emergency, immediately call your doctor or dial 911.